dscharrer/innoextract/README.md

 A perhaps more complete, but windows-only, tool to extract Inno Setup files is [innounp](http://innounp.sourceforge.net/).

 Extracting windows installer executables created by programs other than Inno Setup is out of the scope of this project.
 Some of these can be unpacked by the following programs:

 * [cabextract](http://www.cabextract.org.uk/)

 * [unshield](http://www.synce.org/oldwiki/index.php/Unshield)

 ## Disclaimer

 This project is in no way associated with Inno Setup or [www.jrsoftware.org](http://www.jrsoftware.org/).
-All source code provided here is the original work of the author.